confident study spot selection

 With three days and no user access, I turned to the next best thing - students talking honestly about their campus experience online.
 I went through 8–10 university subreddits looking specifically for posts about studying, library frustration, and space-finding.

-I organised findings into an affinity map across four themes: crowd, resources & overall vibe.
+I organised findings into an affinity map across three themes: crowd, resources & overall vibe.

 - r/UCLA